Here’s Exactly How This “Bad Saver” Put Away $4,300 Without Thinking About It

 “If I’d never touched it, I’d have an extra $4,300 right now,” he says.
 “It sucks that I don’t, but Digit helped me have money for whatever life events came up.”

-So yeah, Wiley the Bad Saver did withdraw money from his Digit account, which you can do whenever you need to.
+So yeah, Wiley the Bad Saver did withdraw money from his Digit account, which you can do whenever you need to — like if your next paycheck is just too far away.
 He’s fortunate he actually had that money to withdraw.
 Otherwise, he would have been forced to rack up credit card debt.

 For him, the $2.99 monthly fee was worth having that money saved when he needed it most.
 That fee was nothing compared to credit card interest or overdraft fees.
 And it’s a lot less than Netflix, he noted.